 Bilingual Education FAQs

-1. Why choose Canisius' online master's degree in TESOL education?
+- Why choose Canisius' online master's degree in Bilingual education?

-- Canisius' School of Education and Human Services is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+- Canisius' School of Education and Human Services is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 - Coursework may be completed entirely online.

 - There is no residency requirement on our Buffalo, NY campus.

 - The program is approved by New York State for the Bilingual Education Extension.